slayer/must/README.md

 **must** – for when you're shocked that the impossible happened… again.

 **must** — a gentle reminder that the universe owes you nothing.
-**must** — it's like assert, but it doesn't just quietly cry in dev mode.

 **must** — verifying reality, because QA can’t cover everything.

 **must** — because “should never happen” happens all the time.

 **must** — because sometimes you need to be reminded that the sky is blue and the grass is green.

 This library is designed to ensure that the world hasn't gone mad — that things behave as expected and the laws of physics still apply.